The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Preliminaries

 where

 Via calculations, we have that the eigenvalues of the coefficient matrix $A(\Phi)$ are

 with

 A quasilinear hyperbolic system is called strictly hyperbolic if the eigenvalues of its coefficient matrix are all real and distinct.
-We first consider the case of $H_1\neq0$.
-For this case, provided that $|\Phi|<2\delta$ with $\delta$ being sufficiently small, the ideal MHD system \eqref{1order} is strictly hyperbolic, and the above five eigenvalues are completely distinct,
+We first consider the case of $H_1=\kappa\neq0$.
+We remark that $\kappa$ is a fixed non-zero constant, which is small relative to the physical constant in \eqref{h1}.
+However, compared with the small parameters to appear in subsequent analysis of shock formation and ill-posedness, it is treated as an $O(1)$ constant.
+Here, $O(\cdot)$ denotes the Landau notation defined on the whole time interval $[0,T)$, meaning ``$\leq C\cdot$" for some uniform constant $C>0$ independent of $T$.
+For this case, provided that $|\Phi|<2\delta$ with $\delta$ being sufficiently small, the ideal MHD system \eqref{1order} is strictly hyperbolic, namely the above five eigenvalues are completely distinct,

 We then choose the right eigenvectors of $A(\Phi)$ as follows:

 The corresponding left eigenvectors are set to be dual to the right ones satisfying:

 Here $\delta_{ij}$ is the Kronecker symbol.
 Specifically, we list these $l_i$: